nnn1590/Splat-AIO-py/README.md

 [Java](https://java.com/) for Colorizer.

 #### Usage
-Start "All In One Turbo.py" and the rest should be fairly self-explanatory.
+Start "Splat-AIO.py" and the rest should be fairly self-explanatory.

 #### Updating